petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 In my experience,
 having a working example,
-even if it doesn't do exactly what you want it to do, is a great way to accelerate a new project.
+even if it doesn't do exactly what you want it to do, is a great way to jump start a new project.
 In fact,
 that's how I built the
 [Calkit Cloud](https://github.com/calkit/calkit-cloud),
-and I learned the React front end framework by reading through the template I started with rather than by starting with the documentation and starting from scratch, even though the template was far from what I wanted the app to be.
+and I learned the React front end framework by reading through the template I started with rather than by starting with the documentation and starting from scratch.

-Of course I can't write an article without pushing the stuff I've been building to solve these problems...

-One of the main goals of Calkit is to lower the initial investment to adopt these sorts of practices by adapting software development focused tools to be more suited to research work.

-Want to give it a try?
-I currently have
-If you want help setting up a system for your lab or project shoot me an email.

-If you want help implementing CR practices in your lab, or want to talk more about the details and difficulties involved, shoot me an [email](mailto:petebachant@gmail.com) and I will probably be willing to help you out (for free!)
+If you want help implementing CI/CD/CR practices in your lab, or want to talk more about the details and difficulties involved, shoot me an [email](mailto:petebachant@gmail.com) and I will probably have time to help you out (for free!)

 ## References